Skip to main content

 # Use dhenara cli to run this as in an isolated context

-# -- dhenara run agent <agent_name>
+# -- dad agent run <agent_name>

 Run the flow

-dhenara run agent chatbot
+dad agent run chatbot

-You will be prompted to select an AI model, and then to enter your query.
-Once the run finishes, you can see the location of the run directory.
-A runs directory will be created under the project root when you run it for the first time, and all runs will be tracked there under timestamped directories.
-Inside the current run directory, you will see the artifacts per node, as shown below:
+Once the run finishes, you'll see the location of the run directory.
+A runs directory will be created under the project root when you run it for the first time, and all runs will be tracked there under timestamped directories:

 └── run_20250512_115947_4eb85d